God Will Purify Our Hearts

-In Psalm 66, David makes reference to both modes of purification in describing the suffering of the Jewish people throughout the ages: “we went through fire and water.”
+As mentioned in our Bible study on suffering, in Psalm 66, David referred to both modes of purification in describing the suffering of the Jewish people throughout the ages: “we went through fire and water.”
 Fire burns and destroys, and indeed, the Jewish people have endured centuries of torture and destruction.
 Water can overwhelm and drown; it can also symbolize tears.
 The Jewish people have shed so many tears, overwhelmed by the many sorrows that have befallen them as a people.

 However, these painful experiences that have been seared into the Jewish soul were not in vain.
 All were ways that God purified the hearts of His people and brought them closer to Him.
 Fire burns away sin.
 Water cleanses the soul.
 Together, they create a more righteous individual.

 Friends, I want to encourage us all that when going through trials in life – be they large or small, through fire or water – they have a purpose.
 God does see our pain, and we don’t suffer in vain.
-God wants to give us a cup that overflows, and He will do so when we pass through the process of purification and emerge cleansed, righteous, and pure.
+God wants to give us a cup that overflows, and God will purify our hearts and emerge cleansed, righteous, and pure.